canvural/php-openapi-faker/README.md

 $faker = \Vural\OpenAPIFaker\OpenAPIFaker::createFromJson($yourSchemaAsJson);
 ```

-Then you can use `mockResponse`, `mockResponseForExample`, `mockRequest`, `mockRequestForExample` and `mockComponentSchema` methods on it to generate fake data for your requests, responses and schemas.
+Then you can use `mockResponse`, `mockResponseForExample`, `mockRequest`, `mockRequestForExample`, `mockComponentSchema` and `mockComponentSchemaForExample` methods on it to generate fake data for your requests, responses and schemas.
 Like so:

 ```php
 $fakeData = $faker->mockResponse('/todos','GET');